 current position

-I am professor of Design for Sustainability at Umeå Institute of Design, Umeå University, Northern Sweden.
-I also hold a position in the Department of Sociology, Environmental and Business Economics at SDU Esbjerg, in the MERE research group, where I undertake food system transformation research.
+I am a full professor in Design for Sustainability at Umeå Institute of Design, Umeå University, Northern Sweden; and in Sustainability Transitions in the Department of Business and Sustainability at The University of Southern Denmark (SDU) Kolding, in the MERE research group, where I undertake food system transformation research.
 In my research, I seek to understand how critical, collaborative, embodied engagement with the challenges of sustainability transition might assist us in finding new ways of living that are intimately situated, as well as personally, locally, regionally and globally sustainable and sustaining.

-I work with sustainability transitions, from the foundation of design research, collaborating with diverse societal stakeholders including municipalities, industry actors, policy-makers and citizens (understood in the sense of planetary citizenship), using living labs as a mechanism for developing roadmaps for sustainable transition through situated, at-scale action; engaging citizens in radically open co-creative citizen science processes; using embodied approaches to participatory research-through-design to disrupt norms in more-than-human health; and support the development of hands-on environmental citizenship.
-From a research perspective, I collaborate with STS researchers, human geographers, health systems researchers, molecular biologists, and environmental and business economists.
+I work with sustainability transitions, from the foundation of design research, collaborating with diverse societal stakeholders including public authorities, industry actors, citizens (understood in the sense of planetary citizenship) and other critters, using food living labs as a mechanism for developing roadmaps for sustainable transition through situated action; engaging citizens in radically open co-creative citizen science processes; using embodied approaches to participatory research-through-design to disrupt norms in more-than-only-human health; and support the development of hands-on environmental citizenship.
+From a research perspective, I collaborate with STS researchers, human geographers, governance researchers, health systems researchers, food researchers, molecular biologists, and environmental and business economists.

 My current research investigates: